olilanz/RooCode-Local-Evaluation/README.md

     style D fill:#90ee90,stroke:#000
 ```

 More often than not, software engineers work with existing codebases where years of thought have gone into producing the desired outcome concerning functionality, performance, security, robustness, or maintainability.
-To autonomously complete a refactoring task satisfactorily, the autocoder needs to infer from existing code the structure, intent, and quality aspects before coming up with a reasonable plan for making changes.
+To autonomously complete a refactoring task satisfactorily, the auto-coder needs to infer from existing code the structure, intent, and quality aspects before coming up with a reasonable plan for making changes.

 Doing this well requires the build-up of large context for achieving the desired result.
-Autocoders must manage this context and help the model to iteratively refine the understanding, call tools for knowledge acquisition, and apply changes to the actual codebase.
-This more involved workflow is what sets autocoders apart from simple coding assistants.
+Auto-coders must manage this context and help the model to iteratively refine the understanding, call tools for knowledge acquisition, and apply changes to the actual codebase.
+This more involved workflow is what sets auto-coders apart from simple coding assistants.

 ### Appreciation for Roo Code

-Roo Code is well-established in the community as a super accessible autocoder that integrates seamlessly into VSCode workflows, such as applying code changes, executing commands directly in the VSCode terminal, integrating with source control, working with diffs, etc.
+Roo Code is well-established in the community as a super accessible auto-coder that integrates seamlessly into VSCode workflows, such as applying code changes, executing commands directly in the VSCode terminal, integrating with source control, working with diffs, etc.

 It can be configured to use local models using Ollama and is open-source, allowing us to explore why something works or doesn't and fix it if necessary.